jacobxperez/lexica-ultralegible/.github/CONTRIBUTING.md

 # Contributing

-Welcome designers, help us improve Atkinson Hyperlegible Pro for everyone.
+Welcome designers, help us improve Lexica Ultralegible for everyone.
 Before you start contributing to this project, it's important to read the following sections to better understand it's vision.
-If you come across any [font issue](#font-issue) or have any [feature requests](#feature-requests), please use the [issue tracker](https://github.com/jacobxperez/atkinson-hyperlegible-pro/issues).
-You can also submit a project [proposal](#proposals) and engage with the community by opening a [discussion](https://github.com/jacobxperez/atkinson-hyperlegible-pro/discussions).
+If you come across any [font issue](#font-issue) or have any [feature requests](#feature-requests), please use the [issue tracker](https://github.com/jacobxperez/lexica-ultralegible/issues).
+You can also submit a project [proposal](#proposals) and engage with the community by opening a [discussion](https://github.com/jacobxperez/lexica-ultralegible/discussions).
 Any contribution or feedback is welcome.

 ---